mdolab/MACH-Aero/machAeroTutorials/aero_pointwise.rst

 -------------------------------------
 Before we start meshing, we will first discuss what our overall strategy is and what our mesh will look like.
 Our plan is to create a multi-domain structured surface mesh with each quilt in our geometry being used to define a domain.
 For the upper surface, lower surface, and trailing edge we will generate ``connectors`` on the boundaries of each associated quilt and then dimension the each connector with the number of nodes we want along it.
-We will then assemble the domain on each quilt using the 4 connectors on each one domain at a time.
+We will then assemble the domain on each quilt using the four connectors on each one domain at a time.
 Lastly, we will then set the grid spacings at the ends of each connector as necessary.
-The domain on the tip cap will require special attention and we will address it after the upper surface, lower surface, and trailing edge are done.
+The domain on the tip cap will require special attention and we will address it after the upper surface, lower surface, and trailing edge are all done.
-Below sketches of the wing dimensions are provided for the top planform view, root view, trailing edge view, and tip cap view.
+Below, sketches of the wing dimensions are provided for the top planform view, root view, trailing edge view, and tip cap view.
 The text in green indicates the number of nodes along each connector while the arrows point from the red text point out the space at each connectors end where it needs to be specified.
-Some spacing are automatically assigned by Pointwise but will be copied to other connectors are some point so they are indicated as such.
+Some spacing are automatically assigned by Pointwise but will be copied to other connectors are some point.
+These connectors are indicated as such in the mesh plan.

 .. figure:: images/aero_pointwise_mesh_top.svg